Anquuni/duas-pro-frontend/README.md

 ## Upcoming Features and Roadmap

-We are continuously working to improve Duas.pro.
+We are continuously working to improve duas.pro.
 Our plans for future development include:

 1. Evolving into a Progressive Web App (PWA) for offline functionality
-2. Bookmark and favorite duas functionality
+2. Support for last-read tracking, bookmarks, and favorite Duas
-3. Social sharing features
+3. Full-text search and advanced filtering across all Dua content
 4. Integration with the upcoming notification system for duas
-5. Implementation of the "public viewing" feature for collaborative dua reading
+5. Enhancing the “Live Reading” feature, including session planning and improved handling of edge cases (e.g. when the host is offline)
 6. Visualization of dua reading analytics and trends
 7. Viualization of dua recommendations based on personal user preferences

 ## Contribution

-We welcome contributions to the Duas.pro frontend!
+We welcome contributions to the duas.pro frontend!
 If you have suggestions, bug reports, or want to contribute code, please feel free to open an issue or submit a pull request.

 Contributors: